Get Help Today(877) 648-4288

 Co-Occurring Disorders and Addiction

-Also known as dual diagnosis or co-morbid disorders, co-occurring disorders are underlying mental health issues that appear alongside substance abuse disorders.
+Also known as dual diagnosis or co-morbid disorders, co-occurring disorders are underlying mental health issues that appear alongside substance use disorders.
 Addiction and mental health have a very close relationship.
-Mental health disorders make it easier to develop a substance abuse disorder, especially if these disorders are left untreated.
-On the flip side, substance abuse, especially at the addiction level, greatly worsens the severity and frequency of most mental health issues.
+Mental health disorders make it more likely that an individual will develop a substance use disorder, especially if these disorders are left untreated.
+On the flip side, substance abuse, especially at the level addiction level, greatly worsens the severity and frequency of most mental health issues.

 Co-occurring disorders are tragically common.
 Approximately 7.9 million adults in the United States had co-occurring disorders in 2014.